 Significant events since Round 2.
-At the beginning of round 3, new parameter sets were selected for security categories 1 and 3.
-In addition, a flaw was discovered in the security reduction for SPHINCS+, which was corrected during the 3rd round.
-Also, in January 2022, the SPHINCS+ announced tweaks to the key generation and signing procedures in order to protect against multi-user attacks [228].
+At the beginning of the Round 3, new parameter sets were selected for security categories 1 and 3.
+In addition, a flaw was discovered in the security reduction for SPHINCS+, which was corrected during the third round [248].
+In January 2022, the SPHINCS+ team announced tweaks to the key generation and signing procedures in order to protect against multi-user attacks [249].